-David Kelk worked in the Software Quality Research Lab under the direction of Dr. Jeremy Bradbury and Dr. Mark Green.
-In December 2014, David successfully defended his PhD thesis titled “CORE: A Framework for the Automatic Repair of Concurrency Bugs” and he is continuing to work on the ARC research project.
+From 2010-2015 David Kelk worked in the Software Quality Research Lab under the direction of Dr. Jeremy Bradbury and Dr. Mark Green.
+In December 2014, David successfully defended his PhD thesis titled “CORE: A Framework for the Automatic Repair of Concurrency Bugs” and he has continued to work on the ARC research project.

 research interests: model checking, domain specific modelling, concurrency, genetic algorithms, programming languages, software quality, testing.

 - David Kelk, Kevin Jalbert, Jeremy Bradbury.
 “Automatically Repairing Concurrency Bugs with ARC,” Proc. of the 1st International Conference on Multicore Software Engineering, Performance, and Tools (MUSEPAT 2013), pages 73-84, Saint Petersburg, Russia, Aug.
 2013.